boredzo/Make-RAM-Disk/ReadMe.md

 ### Can I change the options without actually creating a RAM disk?
 Yes.
 As long as the box is checked, the options will be saved, whether you create a RAM disk or not.

-### Can I change the size or name of an existing RAM disk?
+### Can I change the size an existing RAM disk?
 No.

+### Can I rename an existing RAM disk?

+Yes, you can get info on it in the Finder and change its name there.

+If you have anything referencing the RAM disk by pathname (e.g., `/Volumes/RAM Disk/…`), you'll need to tell it the new pathname, as the old pathname will no longer work.

 ### Can I have a custom icon on the RAM disk?
 (or)